 Two summer activities are particularly notable this year: public fishing at the Refuge continues to attract serious anglers, and we’re also looking forward to hosting visitors to view the upcoming, super-rare solar eclipse on August 21.

 High-quality fishing opportunities at the Refuge have increased rapidly since TWI reopened Hennepin & Hopper Lakes for public fishing in 2016, in partnership with the Illinois Department of Natural Resources.
-IDNR has been working with us to maintain a healthy, varied stock of fish in the Refuge lakes, and continues to track the fish populations.
+IDNR has been working with us to maintain a healthy, varied stock of fish in the Refuge lakes and continues to track the fish populations.
 In April this past spring, they spent a day setting nets to catch fish, which were then tagged and measured as part of an ongoing study.

-This tagging was followed up by an electrofishing survey in May.
+This tagging was followed by an electrofishing survey in May.
 In electrofishing, a weak electric current is used to temporarily stun fish so they can be captured and analyzed without causing harm.
 The IDNR crew also added more than 9,000 muskie fry and 7,000 northern pike fry to the lakes, ensuring that these fish populations will remain robust in seasons to come.

-This year, TWI has issued more than 600 fishing permits for the Dixon Refuge.
+So far this year, TWI has issued more than 600 fishing permits for the Dixon Refuge.
 It’s been a busy season and we’re very grateful to IDNR Conservation Police for helping us to manage and enforce both state fishing regulations and TWI’s own site-specific rules.
 Since the lakes are a sensitive ecosystem within the larger ecological restoration of the Dixon Waterfowl Refuge, permit holders must follow not only state fishing regulations, such as size and creel limits, but also rules specific to TWI’s Hennepin & Hopper Lakes.
 For example, to protect water quality, gas motors are not permitted on the lakes, even if raised out of the water.
 Similarly, certain areas of the lakes are off limits to protect bird species that make the lakes their home.

 Even with the protective regulations, the fishing opportunities are abundant.
 One dedicated fisherman spent a full day on the lakes this summer and ended the day having caught and released 15 largemouth bass, 18 northern pike, and 5 muskie.
 Interested fishermen have until Labor Day to get out on Hennepin & Hopper Lakes.
 While fishing is usually not permitted on Mondays, Labor Day, the last day of this year’s season, is an exception to that rule.